bitburner-official/bitburner-src/markdown/bitburner.ns.prompt.md

 The `options.choices` property is an optional array, only needed for the "select" prompt and ignored otherwise.
 Its elements can be strings or numbers (excluding BigInt).

-Note that when the player selects an option from the choices aray, the selected value will always be converted to a string.
+Note that when the player selects an option from the choices array, the selected value will always be converted to a string.
 For example, if the choices array is `[1, "2"]` and the player chooses `1` (the number value), the promise resolves to `"1"` (the string value).

 The player can cancel the prompt in two ways: by clicking the X button in the top-right, or clicking outside the dialog box.